Calibanda/BotAToutFer/README.md

-NEWS_TOKEN= #Enter here the token of your newsapi.org api CAT_TOKEN= #Enter here the token of your thecatapi.com api COFFEE_URL= #Enter here the URL of your coffee pot COFFEE_TOKEN= #Enter here the token needed to access to your coffee URL DICOLINK_TOKEN= #Enter here the token of the dicolink dictionnay API
+NEWS_TOKEN= #Enter here the token of your newsapi.org api CAT_TOKEN= #Enter here the token of your thecatapi.com api COFFEE_URL= #Enter here the URL of your coffee pot COFFEE_PASSWORD= #Enter here the password needed to access to your coffee URL DICOLINK_TOKEN= #Enter here the token of the dicolink dictionnay API
 ```